Andrés Feliz

-Andrés Rafael Feliz Sarita (born July 7, 1997) is a Dominican basketball player for Real Madrid of the Spanish Liga ACB and the EuroLeague.
+Andrés Rafael Feliz Sarita (born July 7, 1997) is a Dominican professional basketball player for Real Madrid of the Liga ACB and the EuroLeague.
 He played college basketball for the Northwest Florida State Raiders and the Illinois Fighting Illini.
 He has represented the Dominican Republic in FIBA-sanctioned international youth and senior level competitions and was the top scorer at the 2015 FIBA Under-19 World Championship.

 Early life

 Feliz grew up in Guachupita, one of the poorest and most dangerous areas of Santo Domingo in the Dominican Republic.
 His neighborhood received limited access to water and electricity.
 Because his family could not afford basketball shoes, he played in his school shoes or borrowed them from a friend.

 High school career

 While at West Oaks Academy in Orlando, Florida, Feliz helped lead his varsity basketball team to consecutive Sunshine Independent Athletic Association state titles and was a two-time tournament MVP.
 During his junior season, he was teammates with Corey Sanders.
 As a high school senior, Feliz was named to the World Team in the 2016 Nike Hoop Summit that took place at the Moda Center in Portland, Oregon.

 During the summer of 2015, Feliz verbally committed to play for then head coach Orlando Antigua and the South Florida Bulls.
 He received interest from Louisville, Miami, and Missouri during his recruitment.